Charlottesville Coca-Cola Bottling Plant

 The Charlottesville Coca-Cola Bottling Plant, not to be confused with the older Coca-Cola Bottling Works at 134 Tenth Street NW, is a historic commercial and protected property.
 It is one of the few examples of Art Deco buildings in the city.
 The facility was originally built in 1939 and is quite similar in design to other Coca-Cola plants in Virginia.
 Today, it serves as retail space for several businesses.

-Frederick, Maryland; Silver Spring, Maryland; Romney, West Virginia; and Williamsport, Pennsylvania.Designed by Washington, D.C. architect Doran Platt, the 1939 plans called for a two-story brick bottling plant with a reinforced concrete structure.
+Designed by Washington, D.C. architect Doran Platt, the 1939 plans called for a two-story brick bottling plant with a reinforced concrete structure.
 A one-story wing extended southwards, and a detached one-story, 42-truck garage was located to the south of the building.
 During its use as a bottling plant and distribution center, the structure was expanded twice; a one-story bottle and crate storage warehouse was added on the east side of the garage in 1955 and, in 1981, a one-story L-shaped cinderblock warehouse was added to the plant.

-The windows have since been restored as part of a revitalization effort.The most distinctive Art Deco elements of the structure are located on the building's exterior, as the interior was largely utilitarian in design.
+The most distinctive Art Deco elements of the structure are located on the building's exterior, as the interior was largely utilitarian in design.
 Of particular note are the architectural features on the main Preston Avenue elevation.
 The elevation consists of brick laid in four-course Flemish Stretcher Bond.
 Contrasting zones of white cast stone line the top of the entrance, the coping over the parapet, the stepped pilaster caps, and the spandrel zone between the first two floors.
-A white cast stone panel above the entrance reads Coca-Coca Bottling Company 1939 in the iconic Coca-Cola Spencerian script.
+A white cast stone panel above the entrance reads "Coca-Coca Bottling Company 1939" in the iconic Coca-Cola Spencerian script.